NoHidSe/Dummy-Guide-To-Privacy/README.md

   Well I Would Make That Mistake Thats Why If You Think Something Is Wrong You Can Make A Pull Request To The Main Branch
 - You Spelled That Wrong / Wtf do you mean with that?
   I'm Sorry English Is A Second Languange For Me So I'm Not That Fluent
+- How Can I Support You?

+  You Can Support Me By Helping Out With The Repo If You Have Time

+  But If You Talking In A Monetary senes No Need

+  Maybe Il Add A Donate Button But i Dont Want To Look Like I Just Copy Paste All The Source For Money

+  Everything Will Be Free And Stays Free If You Want You Can Support All The Sources In The Credits Section